-On May 28, 2020, Innovation Law Lab and its partners challenged President Trump’s immigrant visa ban in federal court in order to protect families from indefinite separation and to prevent the suspension of the U.S. visa system.
+Innovation Law Lab and its partners have challenged President Trump’s immigration ban in federal court in order to protect families from indefinite separation and to prevent the suspension of the U.S. visa system.

 The lawsuit was filed in the District Court for the District of Columbia by Innovation Law Lab, Justice Action Center (JAC), and the American Immigration Lawyers Association (AILA), with pro bono support from Mayer Brown LLP.